 When you want to finance a car, one of the main issues you’ll grapple with is wondering whether you have the credit score for it.
 Your credit score can mean getting some of the best financing deals on the market or no offers at all, depending on where it stands.
+If considering Carmax, you’re probably wondering what credit score is needed to buy a car at Carmax?
 If you’re looking to buy a car at Carmax and aren’t sure whether your credit score is up to par, you’re in the right place.

 The credit score needed to buy a car at Carmax is usually 600 and above, though Carmax hasn’t set a minimum requirement for qualifying for financing.
 Still, individuals with credit scores lower than 600 may be eligible for financing thanks to partnerships with third-party lenders.

 Read on for an in-depth discussion on why credit scores matter when buying a car, whether Carmax finances bad credit, how your credit score affects your financing deal, how to secure financing with bad credit, and so much more.
 You’ll walk away with a definite answer!

 Why Credit Scores Matter When Buying a Car

 Generally, your credit score indicates your current financial status and your financial history.
 Financial institutions use it to assess the risk of financed purchases like homes, credit card purchases, and cars.

 Typically, credit scores have a range between 300 and 850.
 Depending on your score, you may fall into one of the following tiers:

 - Super prime: 781 to 850

 - Prime: 661 to 780